-During the project, Council discussed ways to ensure resident awareness and participation.
-Additional advertising budget was allocated for the final open house presenting the Draft final plan on February 5, 2025.
-Comments received during this open house were incorporated into the final Plan as appropriate.
+During the project Council discussed ways to ensure resident awareness and participation.
+Additional advertising budget was allocated for the final open house presenting the Draft final plan.

-A summarizing presentation was delivered to Council for adoption of the plan on April 28, 2025.
+A summarizing presentation was provided to Council for adoption of the plan.

 2 Community Profile